Theoretical study of transition matrix elements in cadmium for vacuum-ultraviolet generation in $^{229}$Th nuclear clock applications: Results and discussion

-If we analyze the results obtained for the transitions involving higher-lying states from Table~\ref{table:3}, we can see that, in general, two different coupled cluster approaches agree to a great extent for transitions from all 3 considered states ($5s^{2}\: ^{1}S$, $5s6s\: ^{1}S$ and $5s5d\: ^{1}D$) to the states up to $5s8p\: ^{3}P^{o}_1$.
-In the case of transitions from the $5s^2\: ^{1}S_0$ state, the correspondence between the values for singlet $\to$ singlet transitions given by the FS-CC method with energy-denominator shifts (denoted as FS-CC (shifts)) and CI method is good up to $5s8p\: ^{1}P^{o}_1$.
-For the IH FS-CC method, the agreement with CI extends up to the $5s11p: ^{1}P^{o}_1$ state.
+If we analyse the results obtained for the transitions involving higher-lying states from Table~\ref{table:3}, we can see that, in general, two different coupled cluster approaches agree within $\sim15\%$ for transitions from all 3 considered states ($5s^{2}\: ^{1}S$, $5s6s\: ^{1}S$ and $5s5d\: ^{1}D$) to the states up to $5s8p\: ^{3}P^{o}_1$.
+In the case of transitions from the $5s^2\: ^{1}S_0$ state, the correspondence between the values for singlet $\to$ singlet transitions given by the FS-CC method with energy-denominator shifts (denoted as FS-CC (shifts)) and CI method is less than 15\% up to $5s8p\: ^{1}P^{o}_1$.
+For the IH FS-CC method, the agreement with a deviation of no more than 15\% with CI extends up to the $5s11p\: ^{1}P^{o}_1$ state.
 However, for the forbidden singlet $\to$ triplet transitions the situation is much less satisfactory: even for the $5s^2\: ^{1}S_0 \to 5s6p\: ^{3}P^{o}_1$ transition the values obtained by the coupled-cluster approaches differ by a factor of two compared to the CI method.
 Since the transition matrix elements for this transition are already quite small, we suggest that more thorough computations are needed for all higher singlet $\to$ triplet transitions.
-For the $5s6s\: ^{1}S_0 \to 5snp\: ^{1}P^{o}_1$ transitions, good agreement is found up to $n=11$ when comparing IH FS-CCSD and CI+MBPT methods, and up to $n=8$ for FS-CCSD (shifts) and CI+MBPT methods.
-In contrast, for the $5s6s\: ^{1}S_0 \to 5snp\: ^{3}P^{o}_1$ transitions, the two methods yield noticeably different results for $n>8$.
-Good agreement between the IH FS-CC and CI methods for singlet $\to$ singlet transitions is also observed for the transitions up to $5s5d\: ^{1}D_2 \to 5s10p\: ^{1}P^{o}_1$, although in the case of singlet $\to$ triplet transitions, the discrepancy of less than 10\% is achieved only for transitions up to the $5s5d\: ^{1}D_2 \to 5s8p\: ^{3}P^{o}_1$ transition, with a more noticeable difference still present for the $5s5d\: ^{1}D_2 \to 5s5p\: ^{3}P^{o}_1$.
+For the $5s6s\: ^{1}S_0 \to 5snp\: ^{1}P^{o}_1$ transitions, reasonable agreement is found up to $n=11$ when comparing IH FS-CCSD and CI+MBPT methods, and up to $n=8$ for FS-CCSD (shifts) and CI+MBPT methods.
+In contrast, for the $5s6s\: ^{1}S_0 \to 5snp\: ^{3}P^{o}_1$ transitions, the two methods yield results which differ by at least a factor of 2 for $n>8$.
+A 15\% agreement between the IH FS-CC and CI methods for singlet $\to$ singlet transitions is also observed for the transitions up to $5s5d\: ^{1}D_2 \to 5s10p\: ^{1}P^{o}_1$, although in the case of singlet $\to$ triplet transitions, the discrepancy of less than 10\% is achieved only for transitions up to the $5s5d\: ^{1}D_2 \to 5s8p\: ^{3}P^{o}_1$ transition, with a difference of about 25\% still present for the $5s5d\: ^{1}D_2 \to 5s5p\: ^{3}P^{o}_1$ transition.